Brian-Pho/Textbook-Notes/content/posts/books/the-feeling-of-what-happens/index.md

 - However, this doesn't explain why patients deny their condition when told so and when they can see it themselves.
 - The hypothesis is that the damage removes the highest level of integrated representation of the organism which means the protoself no longer has access to it.
 - This explains why patients are unaware of their impairment; its because they don't have the hardware anymore to even let the protoself know that it has a left side that it can control.
-- Asomatognosia: a condition where the patient lacks recognition of their body.
+- *Asomatognosia*: a condition where the patient lacks recognition of their body.
 - This occurred in a patient demonstrating how, in contrast to anosognosia, the patient still retained the idea that the body belonged to the self but that the body wasn't responding.
 - There are plenty of brain regions that aren't concerned with making CC.
 - The notion of two keeps appearing in the study of brains and minds.
 Two types of consciousness, two hemispheres, two systems.
 - Framework for the relation between mental images and the brain
-    - Image space: the space where images from all modalities occur.
+    - *Image space*: the space where images from all modalities occur.
-    - Dispositional space: a space where dispositional memories are contained.
+    - *Dispositional space*: a space where dispositional memories are contained.
-    - Convergence zones: dispositions that are held in neuron ensembles.
+    - *Convergence zones*: dispositions that are held in neuron ensembles.
 - The brain forms memories in a highly distributed manner.
 Reminds me of sparse representations.
 - The author proposes that the same system is used for storing our personal memories; our autobiographical memories.
 - The autobiographical self is a process of coordinated activation and display of personal memories based on a multi-site network.